Meeting Times (Summer)

 Primarily for COE; When connected with off-site delivery, these courses will be coordinated with the Office of Continuing and Distance Education but will be entered by the academic department.
 The Office of Continuing and Distance Education will enter course information for the remote sections.
 Please contact the Office of Continuing and Distance Education if there are questions regarding this process.

-Only edit the sections for your own Academic Organization.
-For example, the History Department should only edit HUM sections they are offering and leave the sections offered by other Academic Organizations (such as Philosophy and World Religions or the Office of Continuing and Distance Education) alone.
+Interdisciplinary courses include those utilizing the subject areas HUM, SOC SCI, CAP, and UNIV.
+Departments should only edit the sections belonging to their academic organization.
+For example, the History Department should only edit HUM sections they are offering and leave the sections offered by other academic organizations (such as Philosophy and World Religions) alone.
 To see the Academic Organization offering the section of a course, go to the "Basic Data" tab in Maintain Schedule of Classes.